×

 Healthcare

 It means healthcare providers can assess and diagnose patients before and during transport, and even carry out remote or robotic surgery thanks to near-zero network latency.
-Enhanced data collection and analysis is also helpful for medical research.
+Enhanced data collection and analysis are also helpful for medical research.

 Retail